WELCOME TO GMS ACCOUNTING ONLINE HELP

 - If any employees are listed under the workers comp code 0, it means that those employees did not have a workers comp code designated in their employee file.
 If you are required to pay workers comp on any or all of the employees listed under the code 0, go into their employee files and designate the appropriate code and redo this report.

-- If you only have timesheet adjustments for an employee that result in zero gross pay, there is no base to calculate the workers comp rate on and the report will show no Chargeable salaries and Leave costs on the first report and no workers comp cost for the elements used in the timesheet adjustments.
+- If an employee only has timesheet adjustments that result in zero gross pay, there is no base to calculate the workers comp rate on and the report will show no Chargeable salaries and Leave costs on the first report and no workers comp cost for the elements used in the timesheet adjustments.
 If you wish to adjust the worker comp amounts for the elements used in the timesheet adjustment, you will manually need to do a journal entry.

-- Because of the fact that the calculated workers comp rates do not come out even to two digits to the right of the decimal, there will always be a few cents difference in the two reports.
+- Because the calculated workers comp rates do not come out even to two digits to the right of the decimal, there will always be a few cents difference in the two reports.
 This can be adjusted after your workers comp audit is completed, as you may have other adjusting entries for workers comp at that time.

 Operating Procedures